-C-Reactive Protein (CRP) AND SYSTOLIC BLOOD PRESSURE
+C-Reactive Protein (CRP) AND systolic blood pressure (SBP)

 Does having higher proinflammatory serum CRP causally increase systolic blood pressure?

 Q1.
 As you're running the commands, fill in the graphical representation of the analyses in the above figure with the appropriate variables and beta-coefficients.